The Undercroft 2023

 Selected artists, a mix of emerging and established artists from around the region

 Exhibitions are often booked pop-up style at short notice so for future exhibitions please check

 About the Undercroft

-The Undercroft is a relatively new (since 2013) artspace in the centre of Norwich.
+The Undercroft is a raw and robust, uncurated artspace in the centre of Norwich.
 It is the space beneath the Memorial Gardens in front of City Hall, St Peter's Street, owned and administered by Norwich City Council and made available to artists at a nominal fee.